xyleth/thebesDocs/content/rules/damageHealing.markdown

 ### Medichines

 You have elaborate, custom built medical technology in your body.
+You gain the `close wounds` move as below and automatically stabilise if `stunned` or `wounded` :

-- When you **go into battle** you heal 1 `scuffed` box per round
+#### Close Wounds

-- Heal the `Stunned` box in between scenes, leaving 2 `scuffed` boxes at the start of the next scene
+At the end of a scene in which you have either the `stunned` or `wounded` damage track boxes ticked, roll.
+If you have taken no damage in the scene you are `boosted` for this roll.

-- Automatically enter a healing coma upon becoming `wounded`
+- On a 10+ you heal one point from your damage track.
-- You are `boosted` on all rolls made to heal you with a medical supplies kit
+- On a 7-9 the medichines staunch the wound but the healing is incomplete or sub-optimal in some way.
+Heal one point from your damage track, but you are `glitched` ongoing until you can resolve the situation[^1].

-A character may choose to attempt to avoid automatically being placed into a coma when becoming `wounded`.
-Roll+Willpower.
-On a 10+ you are `wounded` but may continue to act normally.
-On a 7-9 the same, but the strain causes you to mark 1 additional wound at the end of the scene unless you can access medical care.
-On a Miss you fall into a coma.
+- On a 6- the damage is too great for the medichines to heal.
+You heal no damage and are `glitched` ongoing due to the drain of your medichines struggles to heal you.

-A character placed into a coma by their medichines awakens once the battle or scene in which they became `wounded` ends.
-They heal the `wounded` box and are merely `stunned`.
-This will not be healed by their medichines until the following scene ends.
+[^1]: Taking the **_Close Wounds_** move at the end of the following scene counts for this purpose